gitbls/sdm/README.md

 * sdm uses the single mount point /mnt/sdm, so there can only be one copy of sdm active at once.
 * sdm must be run as root.
-* sdm has only been tested on RasPiOS Buster 32-bit and 64-bit (beta) IMG files.
+* sdm has been thoroughly tested on RasPiOS Buster 32-bit and 64-bit (beta) IMG files.
+It has been moderately tested on Raspbian Stretch, but obviously functions added to raspi-config in Buster are not supported on Stretch.

 ## Credits